James Ho: Notable opinions

 On April 18, 2018, in his first written opinion as a Fifth Circuit judge, Ho dissented from a denial of a rehearing en banc in a case regarding a limit on campaign contributions.
 The Fifth Circuit three-judge panel upheld the constitutionality of a City of Austin ordinance setting an individual campaign contribution limit of $350 per election for candidates for mayor and city council, rejecting the plaintiff's claim that the limit violated the First Amendment.
 In his dissent, Ho argued the court "should have granted rehearing en banc and held that the Austin contribution limit violates the First Amendment" and asserted that "if there is too much money in politics, it's because there's too much government."

-In 2020, Ho was a member of a panel that stayed a preliminary injunction entered by U.S. District Judge Samuel Frederick Biery Jr. that expanded the right to use a mail-in ballot to all Texas voters during the ongoing COVID-19 pandemic (allowing broader use of mail-in voting than under the Texas Election Code, which entitled only Texas voters over age 65 to vote absentee without an excuse).
+In 2020, Ho was a member of a panel that stayed a preliminary injunction entered by United States District Judge Samuel Frederick Biery Jr. that expanded the right to use a mail-in ballot to all Texas voters during the ongoing COVID-19 pandemic (allowing broader use of mail-in voting than under the Texas Election Code, which entitled only Texas voters over age 65 to vote absentee without an excuse).
 Ho wrote a separate concurring opinion favoring the state officials.

 On September 9, 2021, Ho authored the majority opinion for an en banc panel in Helix Energy Solutions Group, Inc. v.
 Hewitt, interpreting a provision of the Fair Labor Standards Act of 1938.
-Ho was affirmed by the U.S. Supreme Court in an opinion authored by Justice Elena Kagan.
+Ho was affirmed by the United States Supreme Court in an opinion authored by Justice Elena Kagan.

 Personal life

-Ho is married to Allyson Paix Newton Ho (née Newton, formerly Heidelbaugh), a partner in the Dallas office of Gibson, Dunn & Crutcher and co-chair of the firm's appellate practice group.
-Ho met Allyson Newton when he was a law clerk for Judge Jerry Edwin Smith in Houston, Texas, and Newton had been a law student working for a Houston firm.
+Ho's wife, Allyson Paix Newton Ho (née Newton, formerly Heidelbaugh), is a lawyer who is a partner in the Dallas office of Gibson Dunn and serves as co-chair of the firm's appellate practice group.
+The two met when Ho was a law clerk for Judge Jerry Edwin Smith in Houston, Texas, and Newton was a law student working for a Houston firm.
 They married on April 17, 2004.
 Newton earned a Ph.D. in English from Rice University and served as a law clerk to Justice Sandra Day O'Connor.
-She has argued four cases before the U.S. Supreme Court.
+She has argued four cases before the United States Supreme Court.
 They have twins, a daughter and a son.